 8 Things You Need to Do Before You Move For Love

-Over six years ago, I met Drew, my now-husband, on a blind date while I was visiting New York for the weekend.
+Many years ago, I met Drew, my now-husband, on a blind date while I was visiting New York for the weekend.
 I lived in Chicago, and a year and a half after we met I decided to leave my friends and home in Chicago and close the gap in our long distance relationship.
-This month, we’ll celebrate our third wedding anniversary, so it’s safe to say that the transition was a successful one.
+These days, we’ve been married over 15 years and have two kids together, so it’s safe to say that the transition was a successful one.
 To help those of you who are in long distance relationships yourselves and are contemplating whether such a move will be successful for you, too, here’s a list of eight things you need to do before you move for love.

 1. Discuss a long-term future with your significant other.